lachlanmcdonald/magicavoxel-shaders/README.md

 <img src="/img/grid.png?raw=true" alt="" width="238"><img src="/img/grid1x5.png?raw=true" alt="" width="238"><img src="/img/grid5x5.png?raw=true" alt="" width="238">

 Replaces all voxels which match your selected color with a grid with a cell size determined by `x` and `y`.
 Grid cells are colored based on the provided `index`.
 Setting the index to `0` will remove the voxels.
 Grids can be square or rectangular.
-You can offset the position of the grid with `xoffset` and `yoffset` arguments, which default to `0`.
+You can offset the position of the grid with `xoffset` and `yoffset` parameters, which default to `0`.

 <h3 id="noise_shader">Noise</h3>